 Spicy Fried Rice with dried shrimps, carrots, green beans, eggs, and homemade fried chili paste.…

-Kuih Ee is a dessert of glutinous rice balls in syrup eaten as a symbol of unity and togetherness during Tang Chek, weddings, birthdays, and the Chinese New Year.
+Kuih Ee is a dessert of glutinous rice balls in syrup eaten as a symbol of unity and togetherness during Tang Chek and happy occasions.

 The Kuih Ee or tang yuan dish is a potent symbol of unity and togetherness for Malaysian Chinese families.
 Separated from China, and today further spread across the world in the modern diaspora, no dish represents the yearning to form the familial circle like this one does.
 The very name of the dish describes a circle, and echoes the round dinner tables that are normally used for family meals.
 The Hokkiens used to exclaim, “Chit ke ho, ho, ee, ee” (一家和和圓圓), meaning one family in harmony and unity, just before eating this treat.